OpenVoiceOS/ovos-docker/README.md

 ## Debug

-Enable debug mode in `~/ovos/config/mycroft.conf` to get more verbosity from the logs, all the containers will have to be restarted to receive the configuration change.
+Enable debug mode in `~/ovos/config/mycroft.conf` to get more verbosity from the logs.
+All containers will have to be restarted to receive the configuration change.

 ```json
 {